 Answer some basic feng shui questions, such as, for example: What is happening behind your back?
 What do you first see as you come in?
 What is the quality of the air you breathe in?
 The quality of light?

 By applying just simple and basic feng shui office tips you can considerably improve your productivity and well-being at work, as well as create subtle shifts in the relationship with your co-workers.
 Let's look into a quick feng shui case study, an example of how to deal with challenging feng shui in the office.

 The suggestions below are basic feng shui suggestions that were given at the feng shui forum based on a user's question.
 Her office space was set in a way where her back was to the door, she had several file cabinets positioned at an angle to her office chair and way too many items on her desk which created visual clutter.
 There was no focal point or any inspiring energy to uplift her, so it was easy to understand why she was feeling tired and irritated at work.

-Here are the basic feng shui solutions I gave her.
+Here are the basic feng shui solutions.
 See if any of these recommendations can be applied in your own office space.

 If you have your back to the door, window, or the overall office traffic, your energy will tend to get weak and insecure.